yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/CSS_Interview_Questions.md

 ## CSS Interview Questions

-      This document is provided to who want to review css concepts so doesn't explain the concepts deeply, if you need more details about the question please google it .
+      This document is provided to who want to review css concepts so doesn't explain the concepts deeply, if you need more details about the question please google it.
 <br/>

 1. Please Explain The Difference Between Visibility : Hidden And Display : None?